timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER XXVIII-HEALTH INFORMATION TECHNOLOGY AND QUALITY/Sec. 300jj.md

 * #### (13) Qualified electronic health record
   * The term "qualified electronic health record" means an electronic record of health-related information on an individual that—

-    * (A) includes patient demographic and clinical health information, such as medical history and problem lists; and
+    * (A) includes patient demographic and clinical health information, such as medical history and problem lists;

     * (B) has the capacity—